realgolf/realgolf/README.md

 Golf Games are all my games I've developed in the context of golf, the first version was made with JavaScript, the second and currently used version was made with [SvelteKit](https://kit.svelte.dev), which is a JavaScript Framework and the full stack Verison of [Svelte](https://svelte.dev).

+## Contributing Guidelines

+If you want to contribute to this project, please follow the guidelines outlined in [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Further Informations